hyperledger/firefly-fir/text/0017-invoke-with-data.md

 FireFly currently provides the ability to "pin" an off-chain message to the blockchain by writing a hash and ordering context into a specific `pinBatch` transaction on the FireFly multiparty contract.
-Reference implementations of this contract are provided for Ethereum and Fabric, and it does nothing on-chain other than emitting a "BatchPin" event.
+Reference implementations of this contract are provided for Ethereum and Fabric, and it does nothing on-chain other than emitting a `BatchPin` event which FireFly understands how to process.

 Token operations such as transfers and approvals can also be associated with an off-chain message, by writing a hash of the message into an extra parameter during the on-chain token transaction.
-In this case, a separate "pinBatch" transaction is triggered by FireFly after the token operation succeeds, so that the event from that transaction can be used for sequencing purposes.
+In this case, a separate `pinBatch` transaction is triggered by FireFly after the token operation succeeds, so that the event from that transaction can be used for sequencing purposes.
+This allows FireFly to aggregate the token event and the message (although it ends up requiring two separate blockchain transactions).

 While these specific cases are helpful in binding certain on- and off-chain events, more advanced blockchain use cases demand a way to bind an off-chain payload to _any_ arbitrary blockchain transaction.